-Corequisites/Prerequisites: Min. of 87% in previous year's math and science courses and Scheduling Committee approval Course fee: \$60
+Grade Level: 10, 11, 12 Credit: 1 unit Elective or Science credit Corequisites/Prerequisites: min. of 87% in previous year's math and science courses and Scheduling Committee approval Course fee: \$60

-Engineering I is designed for students interested in pursuing an engineering-related degree and career.
+Principals of Engineering is designed for students interested in pursuing an engineering-related degree and career.
 Through real-world problems that engage and challenge, students explore a broad range of engineering topics and skills from multiple disciplines of engineering.
 Students develop skills in problem solving, research, and design while learning strategies for design process documentation, collaboration, data collection and analysis, and presentation.
 Students develop project management skills including obtaining project materials, managing time, and meeting deadlines.
-This course offers students the opportunity to share their designs at multiple on and off-campus events.
-The culminating first semester project is an engineering design project that will be entered in the Science and Engineering Fair.
-Students will submit proposals for the second semester (final) project for the course, which should focus on a branch of engineering that they are considering pursuing as a career path.
+Students will submit proposals for the culminating second semester project, which should focus on a branch of engineering that they are considering pursuing as a career path.
+(Principles of Engineering may count as a science in place of Physical Science)